k840304/ITSA/README.md

 # ITSA
-There is my solution of ITSA.
+There is my solution for ITSA.